SarthakMakhija/tech-lessons/_posts/2023-02-25-bloom-filter.md

 3. The corresponding bit is checked to see if it is set.
 If the bit is not set, we return `false`.
 4. We return `true` if all the bits determined from steps 1 and 2 are set.

 The idea behind the `has` operation is presented in the image below.
 In the below image, we have K=2 (total hash functions) and M=8 (bit vector size).
+We are using the same bit vector that was generated after the `put` operations were done.

 <div class="align-center">
     <img style="padding-left: 0; max-width: 90%" src="{{ site.baseurl }}/assets/img/pexels/bloomfilterhas.png" class="wp-image-878"/>